Dark Beast (Marvel Comics): Vindictive End

-Dark Beast was soon able to escape from the authorities and was revealed to be the mastermind behind the events that lead the Uncanny X-Men and S.H.I.E.L.D. to war.
-He started hunting the X-Men affiliated with Cyclops by hacking into S.H.I.E.L.D. using classified research sources to upgrade his work and find the X-Men.
-He was the one to infect Cyclops, Emma Frost, Magik, Magneto and Colossus with nano-sentinels, which is the reason for their broken powers after the incident with the Phoenix Force.
-Beast finally launches a coordinated attack using a hijacked S.H.I.E.L.D.'s Helicarrier to launch a nuclear strike, and new indestructible sentinels that have adapted to all the X-Men's powers.
-The only thing he didn't account for was the new X-Man David Bond, aka Hijack, who can control any electronic device.
-Dark Beast's body has been so weak after experimenting on himself, that he needed a life support suit, so after a short battle his suit was eventually punctured, and he set a bomb that caused his apparent death.
+Dark Beast escapes prison and begins hunting the X-Men using classified research sources from S.H.I.E.L.D.
+Beast launches a coordinated attack using a hijacked Helicarrier to launch a nuclear strike, and new Sentinels that have adapted to all the X-Men's powers.
+However, he does not account for new X-Men member David Bond, aka Hijack, who can control any electronic device.
+Dark Beast's body has become so weak after experimenting on himself that he requires a life support suit.
+After a short battle, Dark Beast's suit is punctured and he sets off a bomb that apparently kills him.

-Secret Empire
+Return

 During the "Secret Empire" storyline, Dark Beast turns up alive and no longer having health problems.
 He is shown to have set up a laboratory under an outhouse somewhere in the mutant nation of New Tian following Hydra's takeover.
-He used this lab to experiment on Inhumans.
-While searching for an Inhuman named Leer, Quake and the Secret Warriors found Dark Beast's hidden lair.
-Quake confronted Dark Beast on the whereabouts of Leer, but Dark Beast claimed that he did not know who Leer was.
-He continued to profess his ignorance even when tortured by Quake and Karnak.
-A team of New Tian mutants entered the laboratory to remove the Inhumans for intruding into New Tian, and Dark Beast was taken into the mutants' custody.
+After Quake and the Secret Warriors find Dark Beast's hidden lair, he is taken into the mutants' custody.